 The name I see on a map is: Chesebro Canyon MTB Trail

-Route: The host knows the route.
+The host knows the route.
 A pic of the route has been posted as part of this description.
 The host may vary the route slightly.

 Hike type: Social.